-I’m using the IntelliJ Ultimate IDE.
-I won a one year license at a PhillyJUG meetup raffle.
-The Ultimate edition provides server integration, a significant amount of framework support as well as a team of support people to resolve your issues that the community edition does not have.
+I won a one year license at a PhillyJUG meetup raffle and became hooked.
+The IntelliJ Ultimate edition provides server integration, a significant amount of framework support as well as a team of support people to resolve your issues that the community edition does not have.
 You can view a comparison.
 The server support is a mere convenience and isn’t required.
-It does create a more pleasant experience over the verbose Tomcat command line server arguments or the gradle configuration.
+It does create a more pleasant experience over the verbose Tomcat command line server arguments or the Gradle Jetty plugin configuration.

 I keep getting burned every time I create a new Java webapp project in IntelliJ.
 When deploying the war file to the server, IntelliJ can not find it.
 I forget this issue exists because I don’t create Java webapps that often.
 I’m using Spring Boot or Dropwizard mostly with a built in server.
 I end up wasting an hour or so trying to understand the problem until I remember the issue.
 It is a documented issue with the default gradle build process.
 The issue can be found here, as well as a work around, but it hasn’t been integrated into updated releases for some reason.
 The comments on the issue page echo this.
 The first time this happened, I dug for hours before I ended up opening a support ticket.
 The team resolved my issue within a few hours.
 Below is an illustration of the steps.